worldbank/decdg-covid19/_includes/intro.md

-Data is critical to support countries in managing the global COVID-19 pandemic.
+Data is critical to support countries in managing the global coronavirus (COVID-19) pandemic.
 This site provides an array of real-time data, statistical indicators, and other types of data that are relevant to the coronavirus pandemic.
 These data are drawn from the World Bank's data catalog and other authoritative sources.